12 Ways of Christmas: Greeting Cards!

 I’m a photographer, so of course, I loooove photo cards.
 But I don’t love boring family photos.
 My advice: choose not too holiday-ish outfits for your family photos; this way you can use these photos all year long, and your family and friends won’t want to put them away when the holiday is over like they will if you’re all wearing reindeer sweaters.
 (Check out this family’s outfit choices!)
 Have FUN with the photos so they will reflect your family’s personality!
 We have a day on the calendar soon for our own family photos (courtesy of a remote camera trigger), and we’re making a day of it to hang out and enjoy a family dinner that has become far too uncommon since my stepson moved near college campus.

-This photo appeals to the dog-lover in me, but there’s no way Lacy the WonderDog will allow us to do this:
+This photo appeals to the dog-lover in me, but there’s no way our WonderDog will allow us to wrap her in lights.

 10 – Use your child’s art.